Tim-M-83/wp-dashboard-tasks-notes/README.md

 # Dashboard Tasks & Notes

-A WordPress plugin that adds a beautiful dashboard widget for managing personal notes and task lists.
+A beautiful WordPress plugin that adds a modern dashboard widget for admins to manage personal notes and task lists.
+Features colorful gradients, real-time saving, admin-only visibility, and complete user data isolation.
+Makes staying organized on your WordPress dashboard effortless!

 ## Features